JCelento/facepost/README.md

 # facepost
-This is a python script that uses GraphAPI for posting on a facebook page
+This is a python script that uses GraphAPI for posting on a facebook page.